 Ten tracks (plus one bonus remix) of eclectic and eccentric jazz, blues, rock and funk.
-Recorded in 2015, remastered and re-released in 2016.
+Recorded in 2015, remastered and reissued with extra tracks in 2019.

 The digital download from Bandcamp also includes an 8-page lyric booklet in PDF format.

 Track by Track:

 01 – The Age Of Human Error –Inspired by a quote from Florence King, who complained that modern Americans were “asleep at the wheel” and “living in the age of human error”.
 But who says the age of human error is such a bad thing?